Aviation accidents and incidents: Safety

-Measured on a passenger-distance calculation, air travel is the safest form of transportation available: Figures mentioned are the ones shared by the air industry when quoting air safety statistics.
-A typical statement, e.g., by the BBC: "UK airline operations are among the safest anywhere.
+Measured on a passenger-distance calculation, air travel is the safest form of transportation available.
+The BBC states, "UK airline operations are among the safest anywhere.
 When compared against all other modes of transport on a fatality per mile basis, air transport is the safest – six times safer than travelling by car and twice as safe as rail."

 Brazilian Air Force personnel recover the flight data recorder of Gol Transportes Aéreos Flight 1907, which crashed on September 29, 2006.

 When measured by fatalities per person transported, however, buses are the safest form of transportation.
 The number of air travel fatalities per person are surpassed only by bicycles and motorcycles.
 This statistic is used by the insurance industry when calculating insurance rates for air travel.

 For every billion kilometers traveled, trains have a fatality rate that is 12 times higher than that of air travel, and the fatality rate for automobiles is 62 times greater than for air travel.
 By contrast, for every billion journeys taken, buses are the safest form of transportation; using this measure, air travel is three times more dangerous than car transportation, and almost 30 times more dangerous than travelling by bus.

 A 2007 study by Popular Mechanics magazine found that passengers sitting at the back of an aeroplane are 40% more likely to survive a crash than those sitting at the front.
 The article quotes Boeing, the FAA, and a website on aircraft safety, all of which claim that there is no "safest" seat.
 The study examined 20 crashes, not taking into account the developments in safety after those accidents.
 However, a flight data recorder is usually mounted in the aircraft's empennage (tail section) where it is more likely to survive a severe crash.

 Between 1983 and 2000, the survival rate for people in U.S. plane crashes was greater than 95 percent.